calebcav/scientific-calculator/README.md

 ## Description

-In this project your team will build a small app to function as a calculator.
+In this project you will build a small app to function as a calculator.
 This app  will be built in Java, and will use the topics and techniques discussed during the week.

-Your team should work on this project in a single repository.
-Click the `fork` button in the top right corner to create a copy of this repository in one of your github accounts.
-You can go through the [GitHub forking tutorial](https://help.github.com/articles/fork-a-repo/) if you need additional practice with this.

-Then, each of the other team members should clone from the shared repository.
-You may want to dived the work into various classes, where each person takes responsibility for a whole class.

 ## Requirements